Hello DCD’s (Diet-Culture Dropouts),

-Ps ps please understand that mechanical eating in order to achieve a physical apperance is not the same as eating for wellness and although I am not denying it is sometimes needed IF the priority is external, that is not the kind of eating I personally encourage for HEALTH and HAPPINESS anymore.
+Ps ps please understand that mechanical eating in order to manipulate your body weight and achieve a physical apperance is not the same as eating for optimal health and wellness and although I am not denying people achieve quick results on these fads, it does not mean it’s good for them, and that is not something I will encourage ever again.

-DISCLIAMER- I am speaking in very general terms here and although I have a qualification in advanced nutrition, a life time of personal experience and hours and hours of passion and research, I am not a dietitian or doctor.
+DISCLIAMER- I am speaking in very general terms here and although I have an understanding of nutrition as a result of my personal training qualifications, a life time of personal experience and hours and hours of passion and research, I am not a dietitian or doctor.

 Special dietary requirements or medical conditions can obviously complicate things a little.